matanki-saito/EU4dll/README.md

 ## Notice

 - This project is **unofficial**.
 - Windows is supported and dll only works on Steam.
+Use Mac OS here 👉️ [eu4dll_mac](https://github.com/PoXiao-zero/eu4dll_mac)
 - macOS is not supported.
 I don't have those plans.
 - Linux is not supported.
 - Displaying very long tooltips can cause **CTD**.
 See [here](https://github.com/matanki-saito/EU4dll/issues/226).